Chirag-ahir/My-SQL-All-Basic/README.md

  what is group by clause ?<br>
  The GROUP BY clause is a SQL command that is used to group rows that have the same values.

+ What is IS NULL and NOT NULL ?<br>
+ “IS NULL” is the keyword that performs the Boolean comparison.
+It returns true if the supplied value is NULL and false if the supplied value is not NULL.<br>
+“NOT NULL” is the keyword that performs the Boolean comparison.
+It returns true if the supplied value is not NULL and false if the supplied value is null.